PySpark fillna() & fill() – Replace NULL/None Values

 df.show(truncate=False)

 This yields the below output.
-As you see columns type, city and population columns have null values.
+Note that the columns city, and population have null values.

 +---+-------+--------+-------------------+-----+----------+